sec400 | undergraduate

 Criminal Activity and Terrorism

-Compare and contrast the benefits and limitations of prevention vs. enforcement.
+- Compare and contrast the benefits and limitations of prevention vs. enforcement.

-Evaluate case studies involving crimes against persons.
+- Evaluate case studies involving crimes against persons.

 Threat and Risk Assessment

-Determine general and specific types of threats to which businesses facilities, organizations or individuals might be exposed.
+- Determine general and specific types of threats to which businesses facilities, organizations or individuals might be exposed.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.